sam9s/windsurf-racen/tests/queries/grest_holy_grail_comprehensive_51.md

 **Status:** ok

-**Latency (cold/hot):** 956.9 ms / 814.0 ms
+**Latency (cold/hot):** 0.1 ms / 0.0 ms

 **Answer:**

 ```
-I apologize, I couldn't find an exact answer to your query, can you please rephrase your question and try again? 🙂
+I use the text you send here and GREST’s public content to answer.
+I don’t store personal data by default.
+Some responses may be cached briefly to improve speed.
+For details, see GREST’s privacy policy.
 ```
 **Citations:**